 The probability of detection of ACK is defined as conditional probability of detection of the ACK when the signal is present.

-The ACK missed deection requirement only applies to the PUCCH format 1 with 2 UCI bits.
-The UCI information only contrains ACK/NACK information.
+The ACK missed detection requirement only applies to the PUCCH format 1 with 2 UCI bits.
+The UCI information only contains ACK/NACK information.

 The 2bits UCI information is further defined with bitmap as [0 1].